chrisluedtke/ACM-School-Placement/technical post.md

 We solved this by writing firm constraints such that certain placements would never occur.
 When two ACMs are selected to be swapped, the algorithm references two pre-calculated tables that represent each ACM's eligibility to serve at each school and each ACM's eligibility to serve with each other ACM (to prevent roommate and prior relationship conflicts).
 With more constraints hard-coded into the algorithm, we flattened the search space such that the algorithm explores only valid placements and does not get 'stuck' when it places ACMs in the first valid slot that it finds.

 ## Scheduling the Annealing Process

+By this we mean, what is the function that we use to describe what the temperature should be based on which iteration it is?

 ## Results